Capturing the dynamical repertoire of single neurons with generalized linear models

 We have shown that GLM neurons can reproduce the high degree of spike timing precision found in real neurons stimulated with injected currents.
-However, a variety of studies have reported that neurons exhibit {\it overdispersed} responses, or greater-than-Poisson spike count variability in response to repeated presentations of a sensory stimulus \cite{Tomko74,Tolhurst83,Shadlen98,Goris14}.
-A prominent recent study from Goris, Movshon, \& Simoncelli showed that the degree of overdispersion grows with mean spike count, so that the Fano factor (variance-to-mean ratio) is an increasing function of spike rate \cite{Goris14}.
+However, a variety of studies have reported that neurons exhibit {\it overdispersed} responses, or greater-than-Poisson spike count variability in response to repeated presentations of a sensory stimulus \citep{Tomko74,Tolhurst83,Shadlen98,Goris14}.
+A prominent recent study from Goris, Movshon, \& Simoncelli showed that the degree of overdispersion grows with mean spike count, so that the Fano factor (variance-to-mean ratio) is an increasing function of spike rate \citep{Goris14}.
 They proposed a doubly stochastic model to account for this phenomenon, in which the rate of a Poisson process is modulated by a slowly fluctuating stochastic gain variable $g$.
 For each trial, $g$ is drawn from a gamma distribution with mean 1 and variance $\sigma_g^2$.
 (See Methods for details.)

-We sought to determine if a GLM with spike-history dependence, a {\it singly stochastic} model, can also account for the mean-dependent overdispersion found in neural responses.
+We sought to determine if a GLM with spike-history dependence can also account for the mean-dependent overdispersion found in neural responses.
 To test this possibility, we simulated spike trains from the doubly stochastic model of Goris {\it et al} for three different settings of the over-dispersion factor $\sigma_g^2$ with the same mean spike rate (100 spikes/s), and fit a GLM to the spike trains associated with each value of $\sigma_g^2$.
-We then simulated responses from each GLM to a number of different input intensities, with each point in \figref{goris_fig} corresponding to a different intensity.
+We then simulated responses from each GLM to 500 ms pulses at a number of different input intensities, with each point in Figure~\ref{fig:goris_fig} corresponding to a different intensity.